HaxeFlixel/flixel-docs/documentation/02_handbook/04-flxsprite.html.md

 #### destroy()

 This method is destructive to the sprite and should be used when you want to make sure that the sprite will be cleared from memory.
-It is commonly used inside a FlxState's overriden destroy method.
+It is commonly used inside a FlxState's overridden destroy method.

 ### Animation